-Inventory is valued at cost using a system of price averaging.
+Inventory is valued at cost using the average cost method.
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
 A portion of fund balance, representing inventory, is considered Nonspendable.
 Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.
-The District has no USDA commodity inventory.
+USDA commodity inventory consists of food donated by the United States Department of Agriculture.
+It is valued at the prices paid by the USDA for the commodities.